-As product usage analytics deliver a growing stream of data and insights into product team dashboards, user retention metrics have become an increasingly reliable KPI to measure customer, product, and company health.
-While this has long been the case for SaaS it is becoming increasingly important for B2B on-premise software, too.
+As product usage analytics deliver a stream of data and insights into product team dashboards, user retention metrics have become an increasingly reliable KPI to measure day to day user, product, and company health.
+While retention information has long been useful for SaaS, it is becoming increasingly important for B2B on-premise software, too.

-Customer retention is “vital to the growth of your business since the cost of acquiring a new customer is much greater than maintaining and growing an existing account.”
-Research shows that “increasing retention by 5% actually increases profits anywhere from 25% to 95%,” so let’s define user retention, how to measure it, and what to do to improve it.
+Customer retention is vital to the growth of your business since the cost of user acquisition is much greater than maintaining and growing an existing account.
+Research shows that increasing retention by 5% actually increases profits anywhere from 25% to 95%, so let’s define user retention, how to measure it, and what to do to improve it.

 What is User Retention?

-User Churn is a subset of user retention metrics that looks at the number of users who have stopped using a product over a specific time period.
-Defining that time period is important.
-Is your application used daily?
-A shorter time frame makes sense (especially where daily retention rates are critical).
-Is your application used monthly?
-A longer time frame is more appropriate.
-Understanding the context of how your application is used and setting a relevant time period for analysis will yield more fruitful insights.
+User churn, along with the churn rate, is a component of user retention metrics that examines the total count of users who have discontinued using a product during a designated time frame.
+It is crucial to define the retention period appropriately.
+For instance, if your app is utilized on a daily basis, a shorter time frame would be more appropriate (especially if daily retention rates are crucial).
+Conversely, if your app is used monthly, a longer time frame would be more suitable.
+It is important to grasp the context of how your mobile app or website is used and establish a relevant period for analysis to obtain more useful insights.

 How to Measure User Retention?

-Once you decide on the relevant time period, you can measure user retention by taking the number of active users at the beginning of the time period and subtracting it from the number of those users who are still using your application at the end of the time period.
-To calculate the retention rate for that time period, simply divide the beginning number by the end number.
+Once you decide on a relevant time frame, you can measure retention by taking an active number of users back at the beginning of that period and subtracting it from the number of those users who are still using your app at the end.
+To make the equivalent retention rate calculation, simply divide the number by the end number.